zsturgess/workbench.sh/README.md

 ## Installation

 Workbench.sh requires a command-line version of `curl` >= 7.18.0.
 You can check your local version by running `curl -V`.
+If you want to output in CSV or tabular format, you will also need to install [jq](https://stedolan.github.io/jq).

 It's recommended to use [the latest tagged release](https://github.com/zsturgess/workbench.sh/releases) of Workbench.sh, just in case something gets broken in development.